Your company name is important. It’s your first impression, and it’s how people will remember you.

-Naming your company is one of the first official steps when starting an LLC in Louisiana, and the state requests that you reserve a business name before bringing your business idea to life.
+Naming your company is one of the first official steps when starting an LLC in Louisiana.
+In certain situations, it may be necessary to reserve a business name while you’re preparing to bring your business idea to life.

 In this article, we’ll explain when reserving a business name is necessary and guide you through all the steps involved.